-Elasticsearch does very limited caching of search queries.
-ReactiveSearch cache drastically improves the search performance by caching the most frequent search queries made to Elasticsearch.
+Elasticsearch and OpenSearch provide for limited caching of search queries.
+ReactiveSearch cache aims to improve the search performance by caching the most frequent search queries made to these search engines.
 It offers the following benefits:

 - Better Latency: It saves the time to query Elasticsearch.
 In our benchmarks for a search use-case, we see over 100ms saved,